Sophie van het Erve, ACC, CPC, ELI-MP, Cor.e dynamic specialist - founder of The Reset, transition and leadership coach.

 Prior to founding the Reset, Sophie spent ten years in the corporate world working for sales teams at Oracle and Google.
 After finishing her Master's degree in International Business at the University of Maastricht, she located to Dublin, Ireland, after which she packed up once again to settle in San Francisco, U.S.A. .
 Currently, she calls Lisbon, Portugal her home.

-Sophie's coaching is infused with her Dutch no-nonsense attitude, her business-solution focus, and explorations into mindfulness practices through meditation, yoga, and reiki.
+Sophie's coaching is infused with her Dutch no-nonsense attitude, her business-solution focus, and explorations into mindfulness practices through meditation, massage, and yoga.

 Sophie's interests are wide-ranging and ever-changing, but travel, horseback riding, yoga, reading, and cooking/baking have solidified themselves as permanent.